karatelabs/karate/README.md

 # Configuration
 > You can skip this section and jump straight to the [Syntax Guide](#syntax-guide) if you are in a hurry to get started with Karate.
+Things will work even if the `karate-config.js` file is not present.

 The only 'rule' is that on start-up Karate expects a file called `karate-config.js` to exist on the classpath and contain a JavaScript function.
 Karate will invoke this